 With the highest urban population in the United States and the densest system of highways and railroads, New Jersey is pretty much the promised land for any startup that requires an urban focus.
 It’s got a strong healthcare and manufacturing sector, and its transportation and technology industries are both booming.

 Of course, it’s not all sunshine and flowers in the garden state.
-In spite of this rapid growth – and in spite of the fact that New Jersey is a promising candidate for entrepreneurs – there’s on major problem.
-Namely, it’s notoriously difficult to receive funding as a New Jersey-based startup.
+In spite of this rapid growth – and in spite of the fact that New Jersey is a promising candidate for entrepreneurs – there’s one major problem:

 “We don’t have an especially founder-friendly ecosystem compared to other places in the country,” explains entrepreneur Jennifer Crews, speaking to Bell Labs.
 “I have witnessed this for a while and now, as a founder, I am experiencing it first hand…We can create a ton of activity and invest a lot of effort, but the key to building a robust startup ecosystem is to make New Jersey a place where founders want to do business.”